 1. Fabric Wholesale Direct

 I’ve been ordering (way too much cheap fabric) from Fabric Wholesale Direct since the beginning of the pandemic.
 The fabrics are affordable, and prices get even cheaper per yard with larger quantities if you buy bulk fabric.

 One of my favorite things to order from them is their scrap fabric box.
 You can get 10, 15, or 20 pounds of fabric for a very affordable price.
 The fabric is completely random, and you can get some really snazzy options.
 This has added fabrics to my collection that I would normally never buy, which has made me get creative with new projects.

 If you’re new to fabrics, each fabric also has a video that demonstrates how the fabric looks and stretches, which can be very helpful, especially for purchasing knit fabrics!

 Furthermore, if you sign up for their email in the pop-up or at the bottom of their page, you can get $10 off your first order.
 After that order, they’ll continue sending occasional coupons.
 There’s also a reward system where the more you spend, the more money you can make to redeem on your next purchase!

 Overall, I’d rate their fabric at an 8/10.
-I’ve had a few small issues in the past (once, a fabric was out-of-stock and was refunded, once I had snagged fabric, etc), but their customer service has always made things right.
-While the fabric isn’t Mood Fabrics or Spoonflower quality, it’s still PERFECTLY good for most projects.
+I’ve had one small issue in the past (the fabric was snagged), but their customer service has always made things right.
+While the fabric isn’t Mood Fabrics or Spoonflower quality, it’s GREAT for most projects.
 It’s also great for playing around with new patterns and making clothes for kids who will spill food on the new outfit the first time they wear it anyway!